collections_bookmark Part of Commander Legends: Battle for Baldur's Gate

 How often is Kodama's Reach drawn in a Commander game?

-Does casting Kodama's Reach actually improve your win rate?
+Does casting Kodama's Reach correlate with winning?

 Is Kodama's Reach legal in Commander?